The Rowville-Lysterfield Community News was started as a free double sided sheet in 1981 and increased to 7 double sided sheets in 1983.

 Throughout our history we have won many Knox Pride Awards and in 2000 were granted a Bicentennial Government History Grant that resulted in fascinating research of the area and culminated in a three volume history book of Rowville and Lysterfield.

 Articles should be emailed to firstname.lastname@example.org or left at reception at the Rowville and District Community Centre before the deadline dates.
 They should be in MS Word format using Times New Roman font, point size 10.
-All photographs should be supplied separately in jpg format.
+All photographs should be supplied separately in jpg format at a minimum 300dpi.

 Articles and photographs submitted are free but may be edited, where necessary, for reader suitability.
 Our advertisers get excellent value for money due to our suburb concentrated distribution and our sponsors welcome the ongoing exposure.